-The Commission recognizes that violations occur in a variety of activities and have varying impacts; therefore, the civil penalty Tables A and B in Section 8.0 of this Policy contain graduated sanctions based on the severity level of the violation.
+The Commission recognizes that violations occur in a variety of activities and have varying impacts; therefore, the civil penalty tables in Section 8.0 of this Policy contain graduated sanctions based on the severity level of the violation.
 The tables present the base civil penalty (i.e., normal civil penalty, for any severity level violation for each type of licensee before consideration of factors to either escalate or use discretion to increase or decrease those amounts).
-The civil penalty amounts applied should be those in effect at the time of the violation.
+The civil penalty amounts applied should bethese in effect at the time of the violation- the amount in effect at the time the NRC assesses the civil penalty (e.g., the date of the final action proposing the CP), not the date of the actual violation.
+[326]